Qata/Magnetar/README.md

 # Magnetar

-Magnetar is a simple torrent remote controller for iOS 13 and above.
+Magnetar is a simple yet powerful torrent remote for iOS 13 and above and macOS 15 and above.

 ## Features